2016 Detroit Lions season: Week 12: vs. Minnesota Vikings

 For their annual Thanksgiving Day game, the Lions hosted a rematch with division rival the Minnesota Vikings, with both teams coming into the game at 6–4 and the winner gaining first place in the NFC North.
 The Lions opened the scoring in the first quarter via a two-yard touchdown pass from Matthew Stafford to Anquan Boldin.
 The Vikings responded with a five-yard touchdown run from Matt Asiata.
 In the second quarter, the Lions recorded a 29-yard field goal from Matt Prater, which made the score 10–7 in favor of the Lions at halftime.
 The Vikings again tied the score in the third quarter via a 30-yard field goal from Kai Forbath, and took their first lead of the game in the fourth quarter via a 28-yard field goal from Forbath.
 The Lions responded with a 48-yard field goal from Prater to tie the game.
 With 38 seconds left in the fourth quarter, Darius Slay intercepted a pass from Sam Bradford.
 Two plays later, Prater recorded a 40-yard field goal as time expired, giving the Lions a 16–13 win.
+This would be the last time the Lions won on Thanksgiving Day until 2024.

 The Lions have trailed in the fourth quarter of every game this season, and tied an NFL record for the most fourth quarter comeback wins in a season with seven, set by the 2009 Indianapolis Colts.
 The Lions extended their own NFL record of games to start a season being decided by seven points or fewer, now standing at eleven.